tombulled-archive/python-expower/KEY_EXTRACTION.md

 5. **That value is your Device Id**

 ### Step 5:
-1. Scroll down until you find a huge JSON array (it will probably start: {"result":[{"result":{},"a":"tuya.m.my.group.device.relation.list"m, ...)
+1. Scroll down until you find a huge JSON array (it will probably start: {"result":[{"result":{},"a":"tuya.m.my.group.device.relation.list", ...)
 2. Look very carefully for: `"localKey":` (it will be there somewhere! - *Note: You want the first localKey, not the second*)
 3. **That value is your Device Local Key**